 - The H-PCF provides VPLMN specific URSP Rules to the UE.

-- The H-PCF generate VPLMN specific URSP rules by taking Service Parameters either from V-PCF or the V-AF in.
+- The H-PCF generates VPLMN specific URSP rules by taking Service Parameters either from V-PCF or the V-AF in.

-Editor's note: It is FFS whether a new re-evaluation trigger (e.g., change of PLMN/Route Selection Validation Criteria or an indication in the URSP Rule) is needed when VPLMN specific URSP Rules or VPLMN specific RSDs are used.

 Editor's note: It is FFS which solution is taken for normative specification, H-PCF generating VPLMN specific URSP rules based on service parameters provided by V-PCF or based on URSP guidance provided by the AF from VPLMN for the case when the H-PLMN generates the VPLMN specific URSP rules.

 * * * * End of changes * * * *